efabless/openlane2/docs/_templates/generate_configvar_docs/flows.md

 These flows come included with OpenLane.
 They use a variety of built-in steps to either provide a general RTL-to-GDSII flow or more specific niches.

-Each Flow's list configuration variables is essentially a sum of its included steps and the "Universal" Flow Configuration Variables, which consist of two
+Each Flow's list of configuration variables is essentially a sum of:
-parts:

 ```{toctree}
 :maxdepth: 1

 common_flow_vars
 common_pdk_vars
 ```

+***AND***

+* Flow-specific Configuration Variables
+* All included Step Configuration Variables

 If you're looking for documentation for the `Flow` Python classes themselves, check the API reference [here](./api/flows/index).